microchip-pic-avr-examples/atmega4809-getting-started-with-ac-studio/Preventing_False_Spike_Detection/README.md

 [![MCHP](../images/microchip.png)](https://www.microchip.com)

-# Preventing False Spike Detection
+# Preventing False Spike Detection - Use Case for the ATmega4809 Microcontroller with Microchip Studio

 This example demonstrates the hysteresis features of the AC module that helps in avoiding frequent toggling of the AC when the positive input oscillates close to the negative input level.